dmarriello/jctf-writeup-after-all-this-time/README.md

 ## Step 3

 We can now revisit the "beausFortressOfPwnitude.txt" file since we have a key for the cipher.
 Using the Beaufort Cipher with keyword "enigma" on the file contents after pulling them out of the disk image unencrypts the password dictionary.
-I should note that dcode.fr seemed to have some issues where the cipher got more out of sync as time went on, but luckily the correct password was salvaged.
+I should note that we had some issues deciphering all of the passwords in one go, but doing it in 2-3 sections worked out perfectly.

 At this point, I sent the "keepsecure.kdb" file and the unencrypted password dictionary over to Kali Linux to give it to John the Ripper.
 The password hash can be extracted from keepsecure.kdb using the command `keepass2john keepsecure.kdb > temphash.txt`.
 Using nano or vi, remove the "keepsecure.kdb:" section of the extracted hash, and then run `john temphash.txt beausFortressOfPwnitude.txt` and it solved it in less than a second with the password of "TimeWaits4No1".